-The Company is exposed to credit risk through its finance lease receivables, loans and advances to customers, trade and other receivables, as well as cash and cash equivalents.
+The Group is exposed to credit risk through its finance lease receivables, loans and advances to customers, trade and other receivables, as well as cash and cash equivalents.
 Maximum credit risk exposure is represented by the gross carrying value of the respective financial assets.

 The key areas of credit risk policy cover lease granting process (including solvency check of the lease), monitoring methods, as well as decision making principles.
-The Company uses financed vehicles as collaterals to significantly reduce credit risks, and provides loans in amount of no more than 90% of the market values of the collateral.
+The Group uses financed vehicles as collaterals to significantly reduce credit risks.